The NFSA television collection includes many iconic moments in Australian television from its beginning in 1956 to the present. Read more »

-The size of Australia’s television industry means, however, that the NFSA can only acquire a fraction of the programs we see on our television that are available across digital and analogue broadcasting platforms and include free to air, subscription, community and internet TV.
+The size of Australia’s television industry means, however, that the NFSA can only acquire a fraction of the programs available across digital and analogue broadcasting platforms, encompassing free to air, subscription, community and internet television.

 Program selection is based on a title’s cultural, historic and aesthetic significance and is guided by the NFSA’s collection policy.
-The collection strives to document the development of the Australian television industry, including examples of early television tests prior to commencement of regular TV broadcast in 1956; the introduction of subscription television in 1995; creation of Indigenous television service National Indigenous Television (NITV) on 13 July 2007 and the introduction of multiple digital channels and the rise of television streaming platforms.
+The collection strives to document the development of the Australian television industry, including examples of early television tests prior to commencement of regular TV broadcast in 1956; the introduction of subscription television in 1995; the creation of Indigenous television service National Indigenous Television (NITV) on 13 July 2007, the introduction of multiple digital channels and the rise of television streaming platforms.

-It also documents the technical changes and challenges the industry has faced: the introduction of videotape, satellites, colour TV, 3D television, internet TV to Australia’s transition to digital television from first switch off of the analogue signal in Mildura in June 2010 to its conclusion in Melbourne in December 2013.
+The television collection also documents the technical changes and challenges the industry has faced: from the introduction of videotape, satellites, colour TV , 3D television, and internet TV to Australia’s transition to digital television from first switch off of the analogue signal in Mildura in June 2010 to its conclusion in Melbourne in December 2013.